coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 ### Database
 #### Riak
-Migrate the Raik DBs to Amazon's fast and flexible DynamoDB Service.
+Migrate the Raik DBs to Amazon's DynamoDB Service.
 DynamoDB is fully managed, integrates with AWS Lambda enabling apps to automatically change due to data changes, can be backed up with S3, and supports both document and key-value data structures.
 #### SQLite
 If the SQLite DB is **not** read only, it is suggested that the DB be migrated to a RDS like AWS Aurora, MySQL, or MariaDB to ensure the data consistancy, there are no write locks on the DB, etc.